lunarc/lunarc_docs/docs/batch_system.md

 that you discover a problem in your job specification or intermediate results of running job indicating that something went wrong.
 Use scancel to remove a job from the job queue.
-To do so you need the jobid, which is best queried with the squeue command.
+To do so you need the jobid, which can be queried with the jobinfo or squeue command.
 To remove the job with the jobid 7103 from the job queue type

 scancel 7103